 Basic Shapes In Cantonese Language

 Hong Kong is truly a gem of east Asia.
 From the breathtaking skyscrapers, beautiful forests, and mountains down to the simple things you can find around is truly admirable.
 If you visit Hong Kong, you can see different shapes and objects that will amaze you.
 So here are some basic shapes and objects in Cantonese to help you get started.
-This will also be helpful to describe things when you are shopping or ordering food in a restaurant.
+This will also be helpful to describe things when you are doing your exercise or ordering Cantonese food in a restaurant.

 1. 圓圈 (Yun4 Hyun1) – Circle